AviatrixSystems/Docs/HowTos/ingress_firewall_example.rst

 Ingress Firewall Setup Solution
 =========================================================

 This document illustrates a simple architecture for Ingress traffic inspection firewall that leverages AWS Load Balancers, `Aviatrix TGW Orchestrator <https://docs.aviatrix.com/HowTos/tgw_faq.html>`_ and `Aviatrix Firewall Network <https://docs.aviatrix.com/HowTos/firewall_network_faq.html>`_.
-The document also shows you how to capture client IP address.
+The solution also allows you to view the client IP address.

 The deployment is shown as the diagram below.